microsoft/playwright/docs/src/other-locators.md

 var parent = page.GetByRole(AriaRole.Listitem).Filter(new () { Has = child });
 ```

 Alternatively, if you cannot find a suitable locator for the parent element, use `xpath=..`.
 Note that this method is not as reliable, because any changes to the DOM structure will break your tests.
-Prefer [`method: Locator.filter#1`] when possible.
+Prefer [`method: Locator.filter`] when possible.

 ```js
 const parent = page.getByText('Hello').locator('xpath=..');